All about snakes

 Jump down to: Background • Physical description • Tongue, Jaws, Fangs, Venom • Skin • Hibernation (Brumation) • Movement • Reproduction, Lifespan • Habitat, Foods, Digestion • Predators

-When we can set aside our fears, we find that snakes are fascinating creatures that deserve respect for the beneficial animals they are.
-They help control populations of rodents and other pests in our yards.
-And snakes themselves are food for other wildlife.
+When we can set aside our fears, we find that snakes are fascinating creatures that deserve respect.
+They help control populations of rodents and other pests and are themselves food for other wildlife.

 So, what is it that gives us the willies?
-Nearly everyone—male and female alike—is afraid of snakes.
 Is it the unblinking stare?
 The scaly skin?
 The long, limbless body?
-Their slithery means of movement?
-Maybe it’s the flicking tongue and sharp fangs.
-Whichever, Dutch Bihary, a celebrity body paint artist who’s so masculine and muscular he looks like he could take on a pit of vipers single-handed, says that at the sight of a snake he runs away screaming like a little girl!
-Jokes aside, get this: Little girls don’t scream and run!
-We might think our fear is inherent, but studies show that neither girls nor boys have a fear of snakes—they learn it from adults
+Their slithery method of movement?
+The flicking tongue?
+All of that?
+Snakes scare nearly everyone—Dutch Bihary, a celebrity body paint artist who’s so masculine and muscular he looks like he could single-handedly take on a pit of vipers, says that the sight of a snake sends him running and “screaming like a little girl!”1 But, get this: little girls don’t scream and run!
+Neither do little boys.
+We might think human fear is inherent, but studies show that children don’t have a fear of snakes—they learn it from adults.2

-Not that there should be, but is there anything about humans that snakes can relate to, and vice versa?
-Not much.
-Pets recognize their owners and show a preference for being handled by them rather than strangers.
+Pet snakes seem to recognize their owners and show a preference for being handled by them rather than strangers.
+Some owners believe they like to be stroked, but basically, snakes can do without humans.
 (Snakes in petting exhibits must be “socialized” to tolerate handling by strangers.)
-Some owners believe their pets like being stroked.
-(Don’t try this in your backyard!)

 Background

-Snakes are found all over the world, except Antarctica.
-There are about 2,700 species.
-Around 120 of them inhabit North America, including twenty venomous species.
+Today, about 2,700 species of snakes exist.
+They’re found all over the world except Antarctica.
+Around 120 of them inhabit North America, including twenty venomous ones.

 Physical description

-Snakes range in length from that of the Green Anaconda, Eunectes murinus, native to South America, which can be almost 19 feet long (6 m), way, way down to a 2008 discovery, the Barbados Threadsnake, Leptotyphlops carlae, only about 4 inches (10 cm) long.
-The weight between species varies wildly, from 0.03 ounces (0.9 gm) up to 500 pounds (227 kg) or more.
-In the United States, snakes generally range between 8 inches (20 cm) and 8 feet (2.4 m) long.
-That doesn’t include two non-native species that have invaded Florida: the Green Anaconda and the Burmese Python, Python bivittatus, a native of South and Southeast Asia that grows up to 18 feet.
+Snakes range in length from that of the Green Anaconda, Eunectes murinus, native to South America, which can be almost 19 feet long (6 m), way, way down to a 2008 discovery, the Barbados Threadsnake, Leptotyphlops carlae, only about 3.9 inches (10 cm).

 Eyes